EnderQIU/mytissue/README.md

 # My Tissue
-An iOS client for ooi3-remastered.
+~~An iOS client for ooi3-remastered.~~ This project is no longer maintained.

 ## Features
 1. You can receive notifications when: